carpentries-incubator/workflows-nextflow/episodes/06-configuration.md

 {: .language-groovy }

 ### Config scopes

+In programming Scope is a concept that refers to where values and functions can be accessed.
+When you define a variable in a Nextflow config file it is accessible via the main script.

 Configuration settings can be organised in different scopes by dot prefixing `.` the property names with a scope identifier or grouping the properties in the same scope using the curly brackets notation `{}`.
 This is shown in the following example: